 Painting water in all its forms, such as a calm, reflective lake, barrelling waves, or a running stream, has a unique appeal that lends itself well to painting.

-The trick to painting water effectively is understanding its properties and the dynamics of light and colour reflection, which comes with painting experience and brush mileage.
+The trick to painting water effectively is understanding its properties and the dynamics of light and color reflection, which comes with painting experience and brush mileage.

-In this tutorial, I walk you through my painting techniques on how to paint water using oils in a landscape painting inspired by a river in southern New Zealand.
-This painting guide will cover everything from selecting suitable materials to creating depth and texture in your painting.
+In this tutorial, I walk you through my painting techniques on how to paint water using oil paints in a landscape painting inspired by a river in southern New Zealand.
+This painting guide will cover everything from selecting suitable materials to creating depth and texture in your artwork.